-A black and gray tattoo of two sacred geometrical patterns linked by the vertebrae in negative space.
+A black and gray tattoo of two sacred geometry patterns linked by the vertebrae in negative space.
 The outlines of the interlocking bones are shaded to create depth and dimension.
-The spherical geometrical is stylized into a spider web, while it has a different function because of its nature, symbolically the interlocking patterns of the web mimics that of the spine, which suggests unity and we are created to be interdependent of one another.
+The spherical geometric design is stylized into a spider web.
+While it has a different function because of its nature, symbolically, the interlocking patterns of the web mimic that of the spine, which suggests unity and we are created to be interdependent on one another.

 4. Dark Surrealism Spine Tattooing

-This is a biomechanical piece of a spine which definitely does not look human.
-This reptilian creature has taken over the entire back of this human canvas, altering the organic make-up of his body, replacing it with this enormous spinal structure in layers of multi-dimensional creation.
+This is a biomechanical piece of a spine that definitely does not look human.
+This reptilian creature has taken over the entire back of this human canvas, altering the organic makeup of his body and replacing it with this enormous spinal structure in layers of multi-dimensional creation.

-This is a biomechanical tattoo on the neck, drawn freehand and customized according to the artists creative interpretation of the agreed concept.
-It has to be customized for biomechanical style of tattooing because every body structure is unique and the full and completed design most often is a result of an inspiration during the session.
+This is a biomechanical tattoo on the neck, drawn freehand and customized according to the tattoo artist’s creative interpretation of the concept.
+It has to be customized for biomechanical style of tattooing because every body part is unique and the full and completed design most often is a result of inspiration during the session.

 5. Biomechanical Spine Tattoos

-This is very impressive spine tattoo for men in terms of composition, technique and style.
-This has the scientific-fiction genre with robotic element and alien creature feel like the Transformers like a portion of the body can be replaced by mechanical pieces to enhance it in terms of usage and strength.
-The vibrant and brilliant color palette is absolutely a smart choice for these set of metals and wires.
-The neutral warm of purple and red brighten the metallic blue with the neutral shades of brown.
+This is a very impressive and beautiful spine tattoo design for men in terms of composition, technique, and style.
+This has the science fiction genre with robotic elements and alien creature feel like the Transformers.
+It’s like a portion of the body can be replaced by mechanical pieces to enhance it in terms of usage and strength.
+The brilliant and vibrant colors are absolutely a smart choice for this set of metals and wires.
+The neutral warmth of purple and red brightens the metallic blue with the neutral shades of brown.

 There are no rules for adding such visual magnetism to the spine’s columns, so the best way to yield a fashionable exterior is through artistic experimentation.
-You can’t experiment much more from a spinal tattoo perspective than through fusing machine and human in biomechanical application.
-These are bad ass examples looking to use both color or black and gray shade to create killer body art.
+You can’t experiment much more from a spine tattoo perspective than through fusing machines and humans in a biomechanical application.
+These are badass examples of using both color and black and gray shades to create the coolest spine body art.

 6. Realistic Spine Design Ideas